itzz-pulkitt/Practice-Project/ReadMe.md

-These are my practice project made by use of html css js
+These are my practice project made by use of html css js.